-Culture Minister Roselyne Bachelot-Narquin welcomes continued support implemented by the State since the beginning of the crisis which aims to to cope with the prolonged closures at the beginning of the year and to accompany the reopening of cultural places with reduced gauges.
+Roselyne Bachelot-Narquin, Minister of Culture, Welcomes the continuation of the support implemented by the State since the beginning of the crisis which aims to cope with the prolonged closures at the beginning of the year and to accompany the reopening of cultural places with reduced gauges.

-In addition to transversal aids to companies which the Government has extended (solidarity fund, partial activity, exemption and aid for the payment of social contributions, loan guaranteed by the State), these new measures, paid in the first half of 2021, reflect the specificity of the economic models of live entertainment and cinema, as well as the particular role of culture and creation in our country.
+In addition to the transversal aid to enterprises that the Government has extended (solidarity fund, partial activity, exemption and aid for the payment of social contributions, loan guaranteed by the State), these new measures, paid in respect of the first half of 2021, reflect the specificity of the economic models of live entertainment and cinema, as well as the particular role of culture and creation in our country.

 These exceptional measures, requested by the Prime Minister, are in addition to the stimulus plan and budgetary appropriations mobilized under the 2021 Finance Act; they also complement the measures announced on March 11 and May 12:

 • The €97 million in emergency aid announced on 11 March for artistic and cultural creation and employment (including €30 million for the “festival fund”, €22 million for authors, €20 million for regional artistic teams, €15 million for the recording of shows and €10 million for the specific emergency solidarity fund for artists and show technicians) ;